 The National Academy of Engineering places a high value on diversity and inclusion.
-We would like everyone who visits the Online Ethics Center to be welcome and to find the experience rewarding.
+We would like everyone who visits the OEC to be welcome and to find the experience rewarding.

-While there are a number of images and non-text items on the Online Ethics Center, these items are primarily decorative.
-To avoid unnecessary graphics please use the low-graphics alternative site that is designed to work well with screen readers and other assistive technologies.
+While there are a number of images and non-text items on the OEC, these items are primarily decorative.
+To avoid unnecessary graphics please use the low-graphics alternative site (option next to search bar) that is designed to work well with screen readers and other assistive technologies.

 Despite our best efforts to ensure accessibility of the OEC, there may be some limitations.
 Below is a description of known limitations and potential solutions.
 Please contact us if you observe an issue not listed below.

 The National Academy of Engineering assessed the OEC’s accessibility through self-evaluation.

 NOTE: This Accessibility Statement was generated using guidance provided by the W3C Web Accessibility Initiative.